tksarah/forCommunityCouncil/AgentProgram/After_result.md

 Motion to approve the treasury request for {Quarter} Ecosystem Agent {Agent Names}'s Reward

-ex: Motion to approve the treasury request for Q1 2025 Ecosystem Agent {Agent Names}'s Reward
+ex: Motion to approve the treasury request for Q1 2025 Ecosystem Agent Hoge's Reward

 ### Main text: